resourceful-workshop/resourceful-2025/index.md

  - How can crowd-sourcing and citizen science be used in building resources?
  - How can we evaluate and reduce unwanted biases?

-Intended participants are researchers, PhD students and practitioners from diverse backgrounds (linguistics, computational linguistics, speech, machine learning etc).
-We foresee an interactive workshop with plenty of time for discussion, complemented with invited talks and short presentations of on-going or completed research.
+Intended participants are researchers, PhD students and practitioners from diverse backgrounds (linguistics, psychology, computational linguistics, speech, computer science, machine learning, computer vision etc).
+We foresee an interactive workshop with plenty of time for discussion, complemented with invited talks and presentations of of on-going or completed research.

 This workshop is a continuation of the first workshop on resources and representations for under-resourced languages and domains held together with the SLTC 2020, [link](https://gu-clasp.github.io/resourceful-2020/).